digihunch/orthweb/docs/introduction/index.md

 ## Use case

 If you have an AWS account without networking foundation for Orthanc, the template in [Orthweb](https://github.com/digihunch/orthweb) suits exactly to your needs.
-Then you may use the automation artifact in [orthanc-config](https://github.com/digihunchinc/orthanc-config) to configure Orthanc.
+Then you may use the automation artifact in [orthanc-config](https://github.com/digihunchinc/orthanc-config), or your own repository, to configure Orthanc.

 If you have pre-created networking layer (e.g. VPC, subnets), then you only need to create virtual machine with relevant dependencies before installing Orthanc.
 You can use **Orthweb** as a reference implementation to examine how the application interact with underlying cloud resources, and potentially reuse some Terraform [modules](https://github.com/digihunch/orthweb/tree/main/terraform/modules) in the repo.